Businesses who need strategic social media & online marketing training for their staff might benefit from the new 2017 Canada Job Grant.

 Note: Information regarding the Canada-BC Job Grant 17/18 fiscal year

 The Canada-B.C.
 Job Grant program is currently building a system that will allow employers to apply to the Grant electronically in the 17/18 fiscal year and onward.
-A Business BCeID will be needed in order to access the system in April 2017.
+A Business BCeID will be needed in order to access the system, starting April 2017.

 For information and instructions on registration for BCeID, please click here.